dward1289/MPK/README.txt

 Special Instructions (Walk-Through)
 ===================================
-- Tap the smilig face icon located in the action bar.
+- Tap the smiling face icon located in the action bar.
 - Tap the image displaying a paper clip with a plus.
 - Upload a photo, capture a photo, or select an avatar.
-- If avatar is selected, tap the check button to confirm selection after selecting an avatar.
+- If avatar is selected, tap the check button to confirm selection.
 - Tap the check button to save Profile Card.
 - Tap the share button beside the check button, and share your Profile Card with a friend.